Routing

 TIP

-Regardless of the selected strategy, once all nodes referenced by the selector are configured with either observatory or burstObservatory, unhealthy nodes can be filtered out.
-If no healthy nodes are available, fallbackTag will be attempted.
+Regardless of the mode, if all nodes corresponding to its selector have observatory or burstObservatory configured, healthy nodes can be filtered out.
+If no healthy nodes are available, it attempts fallbackTag.

 settings: StrategySettingsObject